expo/expo/docs/pages/versions/unversioned/expokit/expokit.md

 If upgrading from SDK32 or below:

-1. (If you haven't done that already when upgrading iOS project) Install `react-native-unimodules@^0.4.0` NPM package in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer NPM over Yarn).
+1. If you haven't already done so when upgrading your iOS project, install `react-native-unimodules@^0.4.0` in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer npm over Yarn).
 2. In `android/settings.gradle` add to the bottom of the file:
     ```groovy
     apply from: '../node_modules/react-native-unimodules/gradle.groovy'